galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

     **Fix:** Consider mid-point rooting: it is in most cases pretty good.

+# Summary

+- Phylogeny provides the statistical framework that is essential for comparing biological organisms
+- There are so many trees, choosing the best one is very hard.
+- There are many data options but one of the best is to use molecular sequences.
+- Optimality criteria (e.g., Maximum Parsimony, Maximum Likelihood) help us decide which trees are “good” – by how well they explain the data.
+- We can search tree space for medium-sized problems with branch-and-bound, and bigger problems with heuristics.
+- Trees can be assessed for robustness by comparing methods, resampling (bootstrap), and considering a phylogenetic network.

 # Resources
-To develop a deeper understanding of phylogenetic trees, there is no better way than estimating phylogenies yourself --- and work through a book on the topic in your own mind's pace.
+To develop a deeper understanding of phylogenetic trees, there is no better way than estimating phylogenies yourself --- and work through a book on the topic at your own pace.

 ## Books
 - *Phylogenetics in the genomics era*, 2020.
 An [open access book](https://hal.inria.fr/PGE) covering a variety of contemporary topics.